On this page...

 -

-Review requirements for obtaining an instructor of cosmetology license in Iowa.
+Review requirements for obtaining a nail technologist license in Iowa.

 -

-Review requirements for obtaining a nail technician license in Iowa.
+Review requirements for obtaining a demonstrator, not-for-profit temporary permit in Iowa.

 -

-Review requirements for obtaining a salon license in Iowa.
+Review requirements for obtaining a one-year barbering and cosmetology temporary permit in Iowa.

 Note: This checklist is being provided as a courtesy.
 The items listed here are not designed to be exhaustive or to serve as a replacement for an inspection conducted by the Iowa Department of Inspections, Appeals, and Licensing.